The Enchiridion Chapter 1 / 53

 We do not have access to “Reality.”
 Everything we perceive arises within our own consciousness.
 When we perceive the world, we are really looking at our mind’s interpretation of the world.
-The wise person realises that every event is greatly coloured by the mind.
+The wise person realizes that every event is greatly colored by the mind.

 When you are faced with an event that gives rise to a strong impression—a powerful emotion or thought—you must always remind yourself, “This is simply an impression.”

 In other words, a dreamy interpretation of something out there, and you do not have access to the actual source of the impression.
 Furthermore, the source of the impression is always separate from the impression itself, similar to how a shadow is distinct from the thing which casts it.

 Before we can analyze our strong impressions or feelings we must first create some space or distance around them by realizing they are just impressions.

 Step Two: Separate the Internal from the Indifferent External

 After we have created some space around the impression, we simply ask ourselves the following question:

 "Is this something that is, or is not, in my control?"

 Step Three: Take Action or Screen Out